Cheese at The UConn Dairy Bar, Mansfield

 Since Connecticut’s cheese makers haven’t banded together yet to create the Connecticut Cheese Trail (a la the CT Wine Trail), I’m striking out on my own.
 And my first strike was at my alma mater: UConn.
 And the moderately famous Dairy Bar to be exact.

-The Dairy Bar has been known for its incredible ice cream for decades (CTMQ eats it here).
-The cheese-making operation, however, just started in December 2007, so it’s younger than this blog.
+The Dairy Bar has been known for its incredible ice cream for decades.
+The cheese-making operation, however, just started in December 2007, so it’s younger than this website.

 Cheese is made every other week, alternating with ice cream, and sold in the dairy bar.
 They use the milk from the dairy herd, pick it up from the Kellogg Dairy Center, and pasteurize it themselves.
 They began with un-aged cheese curd but quickly branched out to cheddars.
 The cheddars required aging (and now the customers were restless for more), so they found a cheese they could make that didn’t require any aging: Juustoleipa!